Material Topics – Focus

 To ensure operational health, safety, and well-being, Clariant has several policies and guidelines in place, including an Employment Standards Policy, which underscores Clariant’s commitment to global workplace rights and acknowledges its social responsibility toward all employees.
 Clariant’s Sustainability Policy also contains a section on the safety and security of employees and the environment.
 Several additional guidelines cover a large number of safety and security issues, such as fire and explosion precautions, the handling of hazardous substances, and the identification of risks associated with chemical production.
 In addition, Clariant adheres to the Precautionary Principle when dealing with risks where scientific understanding is incomplete.

 Clariant implemented the shift from the current OSHAS 18001 certification to ISO 45001 in 2020.
 A gap analysis was conducted to identify improvement potentials for our occupational health and safety management system, followed by adaptations of guidelines and procedures.
-Since the beginning of 2020, internal auditing has been conducted according to ISO 45001, and the certificate confirming with the standard has been received.
+Since the beginning of 2020, internal auditing has been conducted according to ISO 45001, and the certificate confirming compliance with the standard has been received.

 403-2 Hazard identification, risk assessment, and incident investigation